EricCrosson/latex-cmake/README.md

 build environment.

-This package uses [tianon/latex] as a base.
+This container uses [tianon/latex] as a base.

   [docker]: https://www.docker.com/